Did you know that Original Medicare doesn't cover everything?

-2. If you currently are enrolled in a Medicare Advantage Plan, you can apply for a Medigap policy, but make sure you can leave the Medicare Advantage Plan before your Medigap policy begins.
+- If you are currently enrolled in a Medicare Advantage Plan, you can apply for a Medigap policy, but make sure you can disenroll from the Medicare Advantage Plan before your Medigap policy begins.

 Need Additional Coverage?

-Want to explore your Medigaps options further?
+Want to explore your Medigap options further?
 Call us and we’ll assist you in finding the extra coverage that you need.